philwhiles/frettler/README.md

 <img src="https://github.com/philwhiles/frettler/blob/master/frettler.png"/>

 ## Building
+Easily build Frettler from the command line or open in your favourite IDE.

 ### Building - command line
 Frettlers build script is a bash script, and the trickery it perfoms after the maven build to create a single executable, will only work on